Merrow has a broad planning law practice, having gained wide experience of planning matters during her pupillage.

 Infrastructure Projects and Transport and Works Act Schemes

-Merrow has gained considerable experience of the Transport and Works Act procedure, having represented a principal objector at three TWA Inquiries over the past year.
-She is currently instructed to represent the Ramblers at the Inquiry into the Proposed Network Rail (Essex and Others Level Crossing Reduction) Order taking place over the course of September to November 2018.
-Merrow previously represented the Ramblers at the Inquiry into the Proposed Network Rail (Cambridgeshire Level Crossing Reduction) Order which sat between November 2017 and February 2018.
+Merrow has gained considerable experience of the Transport and Works Act procedure.
+She represented the Ramblers at the 11 week Inquiry into the Proposed Network Rail (Essex and Others Level Crossing Reduction) Order) (October 2017 - February 2019) and the Inquiry into the Proposed Network Rail (Cambridgeshire Level Crossing Reduction) Order (November 2017 and February 2018).

-More recently, Merrow represented two statutory objectors - Suffolk County Council and West Suffolk Councils - at the Inquiry into the Proposed Network Rail (Suffolk Level Crossing Reduction) Order between February and May 2018.
+Merrow represented Suffolk County Council and West Suffolk Councils at the 7 week Inquiry into the Proposed Network Rail (Suffolk Level Crossing Reduction) Order (February and May 2018).

 She has previous experience of the TWA procedure having shadowed both Richard Honey and Melissa Murphy at TWA Inquiries during her pupillage.